foreverYoungGitHub/generative-recommenders-pl/README.md

 This repository aims to replicate the [Generative Recommenders](https://github.com/facebookresearch/generative-recommenders) using Lightning and Hydra.
 It hosts the code for the paper ["Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations"](https://arxiv.org/abs/2402.17152).
 While primarily intended for personal learning, this repository offers several key features:

+- **Efficient Training & Inference**: enhances training and inference speed by optimizing GPU utilization.
+As a result, the training of the MovieLens-1M dataset over 100 epochs can now be completed in under 10 minutes on a single 4090 or L4 machine.
 - **Experimentation Made Easy**: Easily manage and create hierarchical configurations with overrides via config files and command-line options to support various experiments.
 - **Modular Configuration**: Dynamically instantiate objects through configuration files, allowing seamless switching between different datasets or modules without extensive rewriting.
 - **Hardware Agnostic**: The dependency on NVIDIA GPUs has been removed, enabling you to run the scripts on any device, including local machines for training, evaluation, and debugging.